rust-lang/rust/src/doc/trpl/crates-and-modules.md

 ```

 If we're importing multiple names from the same module, we don't have to type it out
 twice.
-Rust has a shortcut syntax for writing this:
+Instead of this:

 ```{rust,ignore}
 use phrases::english::greetings;
 use phrases::english::farewells;
 ```

-You use curly braces:
+We can use this shortcut:

 ```{rust,ignore}
 use phrases::english::{greetings, farewells};
 ```

-These two declarations are equivalent, but the second is a lot less typing.

 ## Re-exporting with `pub use`